silversub/terraform/getting-started.md

      </tr>
      <tr>
        <td><code>data.ibm_is_image.name</code></td>
        <td>Enter the name of the operating system that you want to install on your VPC virtual server instance.
-You use this Terraform resource to retrieve the ID of the operating system when you specify the VPC virtual server instance.
+You use this Terraform on {{site.data.keyword.cloud_notm}} resource to retrieve the ID of the operating system when you specify the VPC virtual server instance.
 For supported image names, run <code>ibmcloud is images</code>. </td>
      </tr>
      <tr>
        <td><code>data.ibm_is_ssh_key.name</code></td>
        <td>Enter the name of the SSH key that you uploaded to your {{site.data.keyword.cloud_notm}} account.
-You use this Terraform resource to retrieve the ID of your SSH key when you specify the VPC virtual server instance. </td>
+You use this Terraform on {{site.data.keyword.cloud_notm}} resource to retrieve the ID of your SSH key when you specify the VPC virtual server instance. </td>
      </tr>
      <tr>
        <td><code>resource.ibm_is_instance.name</code></td>